Discovering Dry Sherry, Parte Dos

 Antique VORS (Fernando De Castilla) £30.00 (50 cl) Halifax Wine Company

 It always amazes me that all the dry Sherry starts out in life as a dry white base wine of moderate alcohol.
 Sherry offers a range of incredible flavours and food pairing possibilities.
 This means that it is also perfectly possible to drink Sherry throughout a meal, as there is always a style to match each course.

 And what of the sweet styles of Sherry?
 The Vinos Dulces Naturales are super-sweet wines from Moscatel or Pedro Ximénez (PX) grapes.
 These excellent wines have rum and raisin flavours that go especially well with desserts.
 For instance, PX poured over ice cream is gorgeous!
 Those wines deserve their own separate article.

 The sweeter styles of Sherry, (sometimes referred to as Medium Sherry and Cream Sherry or Vinos Generosos Licor), are sweetened dry Sherry wines.
-The sugar can come from unfermented grape must, but the best quality examples use a little Moscatel or PX blended in instead.
+The sugar can come from unfermented grape must, and the best quality examples use a little Moscatel or PX blended in.

 Whatever the style, with Sherry, you can still drink world-class wines for not much money.

 So may the flor be with you.